 Rental Support Payment

 Natural disasters, cleaning up and recovery can take a toll on your mental and physical health.
-Don't hesitate – support is available to help you look after your own and your loved ones' wellbeing.
+It's important that you – and the people around you – seek support if you need it.

 As soon as it is safe to do so take photos of the damage to your home or premises.

-The contents of your home – furniture, clothes, appliances and so on – may be covered by home contents insurance if you have a policy.
-Read emergency insurance and legal support for more information.
+The contents of your home may be covered by home contents insurance if you have a policy.
+Learn more about Legal and insurance support.

 Repair and rebuild

-Planning rules have been made easier and new planning initiatives introduced to support families, businesses and communities across the state to rebuild and recover from these floods.
+New planning initiatives have been introduced to support families, businesses and communities to rebuild and recover from floods.

-Read more about repairing and rebuilding properties in NSW after floods.
+Read more about disaster recovery and rebuilding initiatives.